Hiring a new executive or manager is always a time of high hopes for growth and positive change.

 In order to ensure successful transitions, many businesses have created highly detailed onboarding checklists to make sure the person is set up and brought into the position quickly and efficiently.

 Despite this, I have found that many CEOs do not feel comfortable with their onboarding process.

-How can I make sure my new manager is going to work out?
+How can I make sure my new executive or manager is going to work out?

 Most onboarding activities do little to nothing to address either the strategic contribution of the new manager or whether or not he or she is going to be a good fit for the company.
 This is usually why many CEOs do not trust the process.
 Since this is a situation I deal with frequently, I thought we would address it here.